5.0 Oxygen equipment and supplies benefits list

 5.1.7.1 Early replacement requirements

-Coverage requests for any early replacement require prior approval, a new prescription as well as documentation supporting the need for early replacement.
-The client must meet program and equipment specific eligibility criteria.
+Coverage requests for any early replacement requires prior approval and a new prescription or a written justification from an RRT, RN or RPN/LPN supporting the need for early replacement.
+The client must meet program and equipment-specific eligibility criteria.

 Early replacement of items may be considered when one of the following has occurred:

-• there is a substantial change in a client's medical condition (for example, substantial change in pulmonary function, etc.) and the item no longer meets the client's needs
+• there is a substantial change in a client's medical condition (for example, substantial change in SpO2 levels, ejection fraction, pulmonary function, etc.) or activity levels, and the current item no longer meets the client's needs

-• the item is no longer functioning properly, has deteriorated during typical use and is no longer under warranty (where the cost of repair exceeds the cost of a new item)
+• the item is no longer working properly, has deteriorated during normal use and is no longer under warranty (where the cost of repair is higher than the cost of a new item)

 The program will not cover the replacement of lost items, stolen items, or items that are damaged due to misuse or negligence.